 Below are just a few of the more popular rules for staging a home to increase the likelihood of purchase.
 With the assistance of Real Estate Exposures to photograph your staged shots, your real estate listings will be picked up by interested buyers left and right:

 1. Focus on Neutrals With Color Accents

+It’s also a good idea to stick with a neutral color when painting or repainting the walls.
 By having neutral walls, cabinets and furniture, you create a calm scene for people to walk in and experience.
+White is usually a safe pick, as it not only creates the look of a blank canvas, but it can also help to make the rooms in a house feel more expansive.
+Another option is to choose a light grey hue or a soft blue color.
 Adding hints of color such as decorative pillows, table toppers, wall art, candles and lights will create the effect most people want in their home.

 2. Update Lighting Throughout Home

 Making your rooms look as bright as possible in photographs will look much more appealing than a camera phone photo taken with shadows interfering.
 Invest in large wattage bulbs, input some stand-up light fixtures behind the scenes and don’t be afraid of natural lighting through windows and doors!